 Drawing from the diverse experience of physicians, surgeons, nurses, researchers and a host of other highly trained healthcare professionals, the Kellogg Cancer Center team is dedicated to putting patients—and families—at the center of a healthcare experience that delivers collaborative, compassionate care.

 Patients who are newly diagnosed with esophageal cancer have the added support of a specialized oncology nurse navigator to guide them through their diagnosis and treatment.

-Esophageal Cancer Screening & Diagnosis
+Esophageal Cancer Risk Factors, Screening and Diagnosis

 Kellogg Cancer Center’s emphasis on early detection allows our expert team of specialists to diagnose a greater proportion of early stage esophageal cancer cases.
 This increases the likelihood of being treated with minimally invasive techniques leading to improved outcomes.

 NorthShore’s Advanced Therapeutic Endoscopy Program, brings additional specialized expertise to our patients with esophageal cancer.
 This sophisticated technology is becoming more important in helping to diagnose, precisely stage and treat benign and malignant gastrointestinal tumors.